EADS says has until 1600 GMT on BAE merger

-BERLIN (Reuters) - European planemaker EADS has no plans to issue a statement on its planned merger with Britain’s BAE Systems on Wednesday morning and the companies have until 1600 GMT (12 noon EDT) time to declare their intentions, said a spokesman.
+BERLIN, Oct 10 (Reuters) - European planemaker EADS has no plans to issue a statement on its planned merger with Britain’s BAE Systems on Wednesday morning and the companies have until 1600 GMT time to declare their intentions, said a spokesman.

 The companies are struggling to save the planned $45 billion aerospace merger after growing doubts about German support for the deal.